RobAWilkinson/sql_sb/The Fugitive.md

 **Clue #2:** Now that we're here, we have insight that the fugitive was seen attending language classes in this country's officially recognized language.
 Check our databases and find out what language is spoken in this country, so we can call in a translator to work with you.

+Make your query return the countrys name, and its official status!
 ```SQL
 -- YOUR SQL QUERY GOES HERE
 ```